jdoleary/Spellmasons/docs/TasksCurrent.md

 - Chaining too many units crashed the game
 - If there are too many units they can stutter their position and it gets stuck on NPC turn cause they don't resolve the move promise; add a timeout to the move promise
 - comments on mana:  there's too many times where i run out of mana and have to run around until it gets back
-- UI issue where top yellow bar didn't render and the whole UI was messed up and there was a space at the bottom of the canvas